 The part of a trip that is most interesting to me, and to my family and friends is the 'story' of the trip, not the details of my exact lat/long position at such and such time and the barometer reading.
 So, my current approach to logging relies on electronic position updates via HF and satellite, and daily narratives of events.

 The position updates are via Automatic Identification System (AIS) and Iridium Satellite Communications, and the (almost) daily check-ins on the marine/ham SSB radio via The Pacific Seafarers' Net.
 AIS updates my position once daily, and can be found on websites such as Marine Traffic.
-The Pacific Seafarers' Net tracks my position and other data once daily.
+The Pacific Seafarers' Net tracks my position and other data once daily upon check-ins.
 Finally, the Iridium Go system updates my position underway hourly, and plots my track on my Predict Wind Internet page.

 The narrative portion of my log are the posts uploaded via the Iridium Go satellite system at least once per day to my Predict Wind tracking page while underway.
 I find the narrative makes for more interesting reading by others and provides a way to share my experiences, my thoughts, my rants, and other important events aboard the boat.